A few years after this post appeared, a paper appeared on the same topic, analyzing 4 different Bitcoin bubbles.

 We seek the simplest RG solution.
 Let us assume the RG flow map is linear in :

-where (for technical reasons to ensure the critical point is an unstable fixed point of the RG flow).
+where (to ensure the critical point is an unstable fixed point of the RG flow).

-We will ignore the regular solution and write the simplified RG eqn:
+We ignore the regular solution and write the simplified RG eqn:

 For our simple power law, we have